OctopusSamples/NDCDevOpsWorkshop/README.md

 * Create OctoFX Variables
 * Create OctoFX Deployment Process

+Your OctoFX Deployment process should look something like:

 ![It should look something like](/Images/octopusoctofx.png)

 ### Thursday 12th March Morning Session